Board of Directors

-Allen is Executive Director of the Pacific Coast Farmers’ Market Association (PCFMA), a nonprofit organization that serves over 250 California farmers by operating and promoting nearly 60 certified farmers’ markets in the San Francisco Bay Area.
-Allen joined PCFMA in 2003, bringing over 15 years of experience in nonprofit organizations.
+Allen is Executive Director of the Pacific Coast Farmers’ Market Association (PCFMA), a nonprofit organization that serves over 250 California farmers by operating and promoting certified farmers’ markets in dozens of communities throughout the San Francisco Bay Area.
+Allen joined PCFMA in 2003, bringing over 15 years of experience in non-profit organizations.
 Allen is a native of San Antonio, Texas.
 He holds a Master’s in Urban Administration and a Bachelor’s in Communications and Political Science, both from Trinity University in San Antonio.
 Allen also has a Certificate in Human Resource Manager from California State University, Hayward (now Cal State East Bay).
-Allen lives in Concord, where his passion for local food has inspired him to plant fruit trees and a vegetable garden that consistently feed the neighborhood squirrels.
+Allen is a member of the Board of Directors of the Farmers Market Coalition, a national nonprofit organization dedicated to strengthening farmers’ markets across the United States.

 Secretary, United States Department of Agriculture